tomahawkins/horsetooth/01_intro.md

 Horsetooth is also is the name of the reservoir that fills the valley between the first and second hogback ridges nearest to town.
-The five of us lived in the surrounding hills near the shores of Inlet Bay: the largest of the seven or eight coves of Horsetooth Reservoir; named because it provided the inlet to the reservoir with the source
+We lived in the surrounding hills near the shores of Inlet Bay: the largest of the seven or eight coves of Horsetooth Reservoir; named because it provided the inlet to the reservoir with the source